 3. Personality Cult

-There are many cases where Political Parties in India revolve around a dominant leader that overshadows the Party’s ideology.
+There are many cases where Political Parties in India revolve around a dominant leader who overshadows the Party’s ideology.
 These leaders often define the Party more than its official manifesto.
 However, this leads to a focus on political personalities rather than actual party principles.

 4. Lack of Clear Ideology